australasian-computer-music-association/7-tsang-exploring-aspects-of-place/article.md

 visual representation of place and memory.
 Not only is there a recreation of geography, but there is also a recreation of the cultural aspects of place.
-In his paper examining sound mapping practice, Samuel Thulin describes the process as, \"An expanded approach to phonography, one that takes in all sounds and their possible transformation...critical and creative approaches to mapping that recognise the malleability and relationality of cartographic forms\" (Thulin, 2018, p.
+In his paper examining sound mapping practice, Samuel Thulin describes the process as, "An expanded approach to phonography, one that takes in all sounds and their possible transformation...critical and creative approaches to mapping that recognise the malleability and relationality of cartographic forms" (Thulin, 2018, p.
 205).

 Thulin describes five methods of sound mapping -- *sound-as-map*, *sound-into-map*, *map-into-sound*, maps-of-sound and *map-into-sound* (Thulin, 2018, p 196-7), two which are relevant to this paper:
 *sound-as-map* and *map-into-sound*.
-For Thulin, *sound-as-map* have a
-\"thorough engagement with acoustic aspects of places, often exploring an aurally-orientated \'deep mapping\' that layers multiple aspects of place\" (Thulin, 2018, p 196).
-Often these works contain one of, or a multiple of the following - a collection of sounds spread over a specific geographical area, and using visitor\'s movements through sites (aka soundwalks) where their movements are integral to the work.
+For Thulin, *sound-as-map* have a "thorough engagement with acoustic aspects of places, often exploring an aurally-orientated 'deep mapping' that layers multiple aspects of place" (Thulin, 2018, p 196).
+Often these works contain one of, or a multiple of the following - a collection of sounds spread over a specific geographical area, and using visitor's movements through sites (aka soundwalks) where their movements are integral to the work.

-An example of *sound-as-map* is Annea Lockwood\'s various works based on river systems.
+An example of *sound-as-map* is Annea Lockwood's various works based on river systems.
 For instance, in *Sound Map of the Hudson River* (1982), Lockwood aimed to communicate the trajectory of the river through sound by recording the river along 15 locations and documenting the various permutations of the river through its journey.
-In a later piece based on the Danube River titled *A Sound Map of the Danube* (2005), Lockwood wanted to record both the river itself, and the populace that lived along its banks, noting that, \"I decided in advance of recording that this time I would acknowledge this interdependence \[of river and river-dwellers\] by merging voice and river sounds\" (Lockwood, in Nagia, 2011, p 215).
+In a later piece based on the Danube River titled *A Sound Map of the Danube* (2005), Lockwood wanted to record both the river itself, and the populace that lived along its banks, noting that, "I decided in advance of recording that this time I would acknowledge this interdependence [of river and river-dwellers] by merging voice and river sounds" (Lockwood, in Nagia, 2011, p 215).
 Lockwood expressed her desire to highlight this interdependence in an earlier piece of writing on the process of making the work:

 > The people I spoke with along the river came to seem as deeply a part
-> of the river\'s being as the geese and the herons, aquatic beetles,
+> of the river's being as the geese and the herons, aquatic beetles,
-> carp, alder and willows\...here the voices are integrated into the
+> carp, alder and willows...here the voices are integrated into the
-> mix\...
+> mix...
 (Lockwood, 2007, p 43).

 *A Sound Map of the Danube* features 59 sites, each of them either on, or near the river.
-The work combines field recordings taken from these sites, alongside interviews by Lockwood where interviewees were asked,
-\'What does the river mean to you?\' (Lockwood, in Nagia, 2011, p 215).
+The work combines field recordings taken from these sites, alongside interviews by Lockwood where interviewees were asked, 'What does the river mean to you?'
+(Lockwood, in Nagia, 2011, p 215).
 The album version of the work groups these sites into various tracks, which are marked on an included map (also containing translations from all interviews), but without time references.
 When listening to this